microsoft/fast/packages/fast-react-utilities/README.md

 ## Exports
 ### Hooks
-#### `useTimeout(callback: () => void, delay: number | null, memoKeys?: any[]): void`
+#### `useTimeout(callback: () => void, delay: number | null, dependencies?: any[]): void`
-A React hook to declaritivly invoke a timeout function.
-The callback be invoked once after `delay` - measured in miliseconds.
-Once the timeout is invoked, no other timeout will be registerd unless duration changes.
+A React hook to declaratively invoke a timeout function.
+The callback be invoked once after `delay` - measured in milliseconds.
+Once the timeout is invoked, no other timeout will be registered unless duration changes.

-To force a new timeout to be registed with a previous duration, supply *new* values to the `memoKeys`.
+To force a new timeout to be registered with a previous duration, supply *new* values to the `dependencies`.
 This is similar to how React's `useEffect` works.

 ##### Single execution of callback
 ```js